Sheldon-Chong/pong2/README.md

 create a request for game state function by client.
 ONCE client connects, it will request game state, so server isn't forced to send         only once.

+1. parse  objects in search of components. export components seperate from game objects.
+2. Game objects now store ids to components
+3.